Usaamakhan/replit-twibbon/CODE_INCONSISTENCIES.md

 - Add automated tests for all admin actions
 - Create admin troubleshooting guide
 - Consider adding API documentation for developers

+---

+## 📊 Documentation Update Summary (October 19, 2025)

+**Files Updated:**
+1. **REPORT_SYSTEM.md** - Added implementation notes about legacy system and dual status fields
+2. **CODE_INCONSISTENCIES.md** - Added 7 new critical issues and suggestions

+**Key Findings:**
+1. 🔴 **CRITICAL:** Legacy `reports` collection still exists alongside optimized `reportSummary` system
+2. 🔴 **CRITICAL:** Users can have both `moderationStatus` and `accountStatus` with conflicting values
+3. 💡 Missing validation for status state transitions (permanent bans can be undone)
+4. 💡 Appeal system fields are set but appeals feature is not implemented
+5. 💡 Notification template parameter handling could be more explicit
+6. 💡 Auto-hide threshold only applies to 'active' status (may be intentional)
+7. 💡 Campaign deletion success modal doesn't show dismissed report count

+**Recommendations:**
+- **Priority 1:** Decide whether to remove legacy `reports` collection or maintain dual-write system
+- **Priority 2:** Unify user status fields - use either `moderationStatus` OR `accountStatus`, not both
+- **Priority 3:** Add status transition validation to prevent invalid state changes
+- **Priority 4:** Either implement appeals system or remove appeal-related fields and notifications

+**Next Steps:**
+- User/team should review these findings and decide on approach
+- Create implementation tasks for chosen solutions
+- Update affected code and documentation accordingly